 Margarida Gaspar de Matos, PhD

-Flexible preparadeness: Showcasing action in portuguese schools targeting pupils and teachers after pandemics
+Flexible preparadeness: Showcasing action in portuguese schools targeting pupils and teachers anxiety, after pandemics

 Clinical and Health Psychologist; Chartered CBT Psychotherapist.